-Susmitha Veganosaurus is a vegan chef, podcaster, meditation guide, artist, influencer, holistic business coach and multi-passionate entrepreneur.
+Susmitha Veganosaurus is a vegan chef, podcaster, meditation guide, artist, vegan transition expert, holistic business coach and multi-passionate entrepreneur.

-Susmitha mentors and coaches vegan women entrepreneurs and helps them grow their business in a joyful way, with a focus on self-care and a mindset of abundance.
+Susmitha is passionate about teaching people to lead frictionless, joyful vegan lives through her talks, classes and courses.
+She also mentors and coaches vegan women entrepreneurs and helps them grow their business in a conscious way, with a focus on self-care and a mindset of abundance.

 Table of Contents